Chefchaouen. The beautiful “blue city” in the Rif Mountains of northwest Morocco.

 Most tourists find shopping in Chefchaouen to be some of the best in the country.
-Soaps and argan oils are an excellent option for light packers, while rugs and leather goods are great for those who have ample luggage space.
+Soaps and argan oils are an excellent option for light packers, while rugs and leather goods are incredible for those who have ample luggage space.

 You can put your bartering skills to use here.
 Just make sure you shop around and don’t buy all your goodies from the souvenir stalls at the main square of Place Outa el-Hammam.
 There are some fantastic vendors in the winding alleyways of the medina.
 Half the fun is finding them.

 When you have had your shopping fill, wander the medina again.
-Depending on the cloud cover or time of day, the street that you have already walked along yesterday may look completely different today.
+Depending on the cloud cover or time of day, the street you have already walked along yesterday may look completely different today.
 Go early in the morning to avoid the crowds and get your picture-perfect image.

-If you want to catch locals in the middle of their daily washing tasks and enjoying each other’s company, head over to Ras El Ma which is the main water stream that flows through the city from the Rif Mountains.
+If you want to catch locals in the middle of their daily washing tasks and enjoying each other’s company, head over to Ras El Ma, which is the main water stream that flows through the city from the Rif Mountains.

 Cascades d’Akchour Day Trip

-If you are not interested in shopping and would like to explore the Rif Mountains, you might want to add on a half-day trip to the local waterfall instead.
+If you are not interested in shopping and would like to explore the Rif Mountains, you might want to add a half-day trip to the local waterfall instead.